Knoxville riot of 1919: Gun battle at Central and Vine

 After looting the jail and Sheriff Cate's house, the mob returned to Market Square, where they dispatched five truckloads of rioters to Chattanooga to find Mays.
 General Sweeney, awaiting the arrival of reinforcements, pleaded with the rioters to disperse.
 Meanwhile, many of the city's black residents, aware of the race riots that had occurred across the country that summer, had armed themselves, and had barricaded the intersection of Vine and Central to defend their businesses.

 As the trucks began to depart, shots rang out on Central, and it was falsely reported that two soldiers had been killed.
 Sweeney immediately ordered his guardsmen toward Vine, and the mob followed.
 Along the way, rioters broke into stores on Gay Street to steal firearms and other weapons.
 As the guardsmen turned onto Vine, the street erupted in gunfire as black snipers exchanged fire with both the rioters and the soldiers.
 The National Guard set up two Browning machine guns on Vine, and opened fire toward Central.
 One guardsman, 24-year-old Lieutenant James William Payne, was shot and wounded by a sniper, and as he staggered into the street, he was cut to pieces by friendly fire from the machine guns.

 Shooting continued sporadically for several hours.
 The black defenders charged the machine guns several times but failed to capture them.
-Among those killed was a black shopkeeper and Spanish–American War veteran named Joe Etter, who was shot when he attempted single-handedly to capture one of the machine guns.
+Among those killed was a black shopkeeper and a black Spanish–American War veteran named Joe Etter, who was shot when he attempted single-handedly to capture one of the machine guns.
 Outgunned, the black defenders gradually fled Central and dispersed, allowing the guardsmen to gain control of Vine and Central in the early morning hours of August 31.

 The riot's end

 The National Guard immediately barricaded Central, and aggressively searched all-black residences inside the barricaded zone.
 A citywide curfew was imposed, and 200 white citizens were temporarily deputized.
 Scattered reports of violence persisted throughout the day.
 Two African American residents, Carter Watkins and Claude Chambers, were shot and killed at a train depot as they tried to flee.
 A deaf black woman was shot when she failed to heed a guardsman's orders to halt.

-Knoxville's newspapers placed the death toll at just two (Etter and Payne), though eyewitness accounts say it was much higher.
+Some of Knoxville's newspapers placed the death toll at just one white person (Payne), albeit eyewitness accounts say it was much higher.
+Initial casualty reports listed Etter, Payne, a negro named Jim Henson, and two "unidentified negroes."
+A Chattanooga paper reported "Four negroes fell under the machine gun fire."
 Deputy Carroll Cate estimated that between 25 and 30 had been killed, while National Guard Major Maurice Martin placed it between 30 and 40.
 Others placed the death toll in the hundreds.
 By some accounts, the dead were so many that the bodies were dumped into the Tennessee River, while others were buried in mass graves outside the city.

+A list of people hospitalized with wounds was published in the Chattanooga Daily Times on September 1: